 - Tiered Pricing based on volume for Plans for additional savings

-This edition features individual applications in a similar way to Microsoft Dynamics 365 Business Edition, but it should be understood that these are NOT the same apps as shown on that page.
-Most of these enterprise applications are essentially the existing modules of Microsoft Dynamics CRM, but packaged individually.
+The Microsoft Dynamics Enterprise Edition features individual applications in a similar way to Microsoft Dynamics 365 Business Edition, but it should be understood that these are NOT the same apps as shown on that page.
+Most of these Microsoft Dynamics Enterprise Edition applications are essentially the existing modules of Microsoft Dynamics CRM, but packaged individually.
 They are also available now.

 Dynamics 365 for Sales